ramanv0/Mali/README.md

 To learn more about the BODMAS dataset, you can visit this [link](https://whyisyoung.github.io/BODMAS/).

 ## Feature Engineering
-The LIEF project is used to extract features from PE files.
+The LIEF library was used to extract features from PE files.
 Raw features are extracted into JSON format and vectorized features are produced from these raw features and saved in binary format, from which they are converted into CSV or dataframes.
 The feature calculation is versioned:
 - Feature version 1 is calculated with the LIEF library version 0.8.3.
 - Feature version 2 includes the additional data directory feature, updated ordinal import processing, and is calculated with LIEF library version 0.9.0.